-ACTION DESCRIPTIONS STEP THROUGH, FOOT FIRST.
-STAY ON YOUR FEET JUMP INTO THE SLIDE, IF SLIDE IS AVAILABLE, OTHERWISE SLIDE OFF WING' CABIN CREW CONTINUE TO Passengers may need to be re-directed to alternate exits due to congestion, unusable SHOUT COMMANDS AT EXIT exits, or changing conditions of the cabin.
-AND MONITOR FLOW exits, or changing conditions of the cabin.
-CONTROL CABIN CREW CONDUCT When no more passengers are coming to the exit, check cabin and if clear, obtain the VISUAL CHECK, OBTAIN aircraft flashlight, check the flight deck, and exit the aircraft.
-EMERGENCY EQUIPMENT unorun masimpin, eneek ale mgin deek, and ent die anerun.
-AS ASSIGNED (e.g., flashlight, Imminent danger supersedes established guidelines for evacuation. first aid kit, megaphone, ELT) If at any time imminent danger is present, concern for one's own safety takes a AND EXIT THE AIRCRAFT priority status.
-CABIN CREW GATHER Assemble passengers in a safe area upwind and away from the aircraft (i.e., 100 PASSENGERS AWAY FROM feet/30 metres).
-Stay away from the aircraft until the engines have cooled, spilled THE AIRCRAFT fuel has evaporated, and all fires are out and start head count.
-It should be recognized that it may be difficult to gather passengers together as many may be injured and unable to move.
-In these cases, cabin crew should assign someone to ADMINISTER FIRST AID stay with the injured passenger.
+ACTION DESCRIPTIONS

+STEP THROUGH, FOOT

+FIRST.
+STAY ON YOUR FEET

+JUMP INTO THE SLIDE, IF

+SLIDE IS AVAILABLE,

+OTHERWISE SLIDE OFF

+WING'

+CABIN CREW CONTINUE TO Passengers may need to be re-directed to alternate exits due to congestion, unusable

+SHOUT COMMANDS AT EXIT exits, or changing conditions of the cabin.

+AND MONITOR FLOW

+CONTROL

+CABIN CREW CONDUCT When no more passengers are coming to the exit, check cabin and if clear, obtain the

+VISUAL CHECK, OBTAIN aircraft flashlight, check the flight deck, and exit the aircraft.

+EMERGENCY EQUIPMENT

+AS ASSIGNED (e.g., flashlight, Imminent danger supersedes established guidelines for evacuation.

+first aid kit, megaphone, ELT) If at any time imminent danger is present, concern for one's own safety takes a

+AND EXIT THE AIRCRAFT priority status.

+CABIN CREW GATHER Assemble passengers in a safe area upwind and away from the aircraft (i.e., 100

+PASSENGERS AWAY FROM feet/30 metres).
+Stay away from the aircraft until the engines have cooled, spilled

+THE AIRCRAFT fuel has evaporated, and all fires are out and start head count.
+It should be

+recognized that it may be difficult to gather passengers together as many may be

+injured and unable to move.
+In these cases, cabin crew should assign someone to

+ADMINISTER FIRST AID stay with the injured passenger.

 Check for injuries and administer first aid.

+DO NOT PERMIT Assess personal physical and emotional needs as well as those of other

+PASSENGERS TO SMOKE OR crewmembers.

+RE-ENTER THE AIRCRAFT

+ODTAIN A DASSENCED AND

+OBTAIN A PASSENGER AND

+CREW HEADCOUNT AND

+REPORT TO RANKING CREWMEMBER Organiza gravivous into managashla siza gravna and astablish hyddy systems

-DO NOT PERMIT Assess personal physical and emotional needs as well as those of other PASSENGERS TO SMOKE OR crewmembers.
-RE-ENTER THE AIRCRAFT OBTAIN A PASSENGER AND CREW HEADCOUNT AND REPORT TO RANKING CREWMEMBER Organize survivors into manageable size groups and establish buddy systems.
-Signale survivos neo manageado sile groups and esabilist ouddy systems.
-CONTINUE TO MONITOR Only if conditions warrant may the aircraft be re-entered to search for first aid kits, SITUATION/ENVIRONMENT food, blankets, etc. UNTIL QUALIFIED Seek shelter as near as possible to the aircraft (An aircraft is easier to locate than PERSONEL people).
+CREWNEMBER Organize survivors into manageable size groups and establish buddy systems.

+CONTINUE TO MONITOR Only if conditions warrant may the aircraft be re-entered to search for first aid kits,

+SITUATION/ENVIRONMENT food, blankets, etc.

+UNTIL QUALIFIED Seek shelter as near as possible to the aircraft (An aircraft is easier to locate than

+PERSONEL people).

 ARRIVE Await rescue.

-CABIN CREW MAKE NO Crewmembers should: COMMENTS CONCERNING • Gather and stay together in a safe location, e.g., hospital or hotel.
+CABIN CREW MAKE NO Crewmembers should:

+COMMENTS CONCERNING Gather and stay together in a safe location, e.g., hospital or hotel.

 THE INCIDENT/ACCIDENT Call personal family members.

-TO ANYONE OTHER THAN • Notify personal representatives.
-CREW UNTIL PROPER REPRESENTATION IS No comments are to be made to the media or local officials until appropriate
+TO ANYONE OTHER THAN Notify personal representatives.

+CREW UNTIL PROPER routry personal representatives.

+REPRESENTATION IS No comments are to be made to the media or local officials until appropriate

+PRESENT representation is available.

+representation is available.